 - 114 gr of butter at room temperature

 - 1-2 tbsp of whole milk

 - Preheat the oven at 170 degrees celsius.

-* This amount of sugar is perfect for me, however, you may like it sweeter, add the amount stated and try it, if it’s not sweet enough, slowly add extra sugar until you get the desired taste.
+* This amount of sugar is perfect for me, however, I tend to find buttercream too sweet; if you like it sweeter, add the amount stated and try it, if it’s not sweet enough, slowly add extra sugar until you get the desired taste.